Objective-Redux/Objective-Redux/README.md

 ### Inject properties or use hooks

-You can connect your components to Objective-Redux to inject props from the store.
+You can connect your components to Objective Redux to inject props from the store.
 Or, skip the connection process and use React hooks, instead.